-The model calculations are expecting very low costs of the geothermal electric power.
-Accepting the more realistic entries about the output of an underground HDR-system, we get costs of $0,107 \notin Cent$ for one kilowatt-hour.
-The output of a HDR-heat exchanger must be stabile over a long period of time.
-On the other hand, the HDR-systems are still at the beginning of their technical and economical development.
+The model calculations are here expecting very low costs of the geothermal electric power.
+Accepting the more realistic entries about the output of an underground HDR-system, we get costs of 0,107 €Cent for one kilowatt-hour.
+The output of a HDR-heat exchanger must be stable over a long period of time.
+On the other hand are the HDR-systems still in the beginning of their technical and economical development.

-To achieve a competitive working of HDR-systems, the following, not yet realised requirements, have to be accomplished:
+To achieve a competitive working of HDR-systems, the following (not yet realised requirements) have to be accomplished:

-- The formation of the heat transfer surfaces of 5 km2 and more in appropriate underground environs.
-Currently the largest one in Soultz-sous-Forets is 3 km2. - The circulation rate through a HDR- heat excharger between 50 and 100 l/s.
-Already is realized 20 30 l/s. - The resistance in an underground HDR-system about 1 bar pro l/s.
-In Soultz-sous-Forets was measured 3 bar per l/s. - The water losses in the underground should be 10 % and less.
-This was several times achieved but it is determined by tectonic conditions - The employment of an innovative, economical drilling technology as a key technology.
+- The formation of the heat transfer surfaces of 5 km2 an more in appropriate underground environs.
+Currently the largest one in Soultz-sous-Forets is 3 km2. - The circulation rate through a HDR- heat exchanger between 50 and 100 $l.s^{-1}$.
+Already realized is $20 30 \, l.s^{-1}$. - The resistance in an underground HDR-system about 1 bar pro l.s-1.
+In Soultz-sous-Forets was measured 3 bar pro l.s-1. - The water losses in the underground should be 10 % and less.
+This was several times achieved but it is determined by tectonic conditions. - The employment of an innovative, economical drilling technology as a key technology.

-The important technical elements that are required for the achievement of an integrated geothermal power production system are nowadays characterized by different development phases.
+The important technical elements that are required for an achievement of an integrated geothermal power production system are nowadays characterized by different development phases.

-The drilling technics have been technologicaly improved on the basis of long-year experience with the Rotary-drilling in the oil and gas industry.
+The drilling technics has been technologicaly improved on the basis of long-term experience with Rotary-drilling in oil and gas industry.
 Though it is still not enough to reach the economical effectiveness of the underground geothermal energetical systems.
-The conditions of 7000 meter under the ground are for the conventional drilling connected with such enormous costs that it would be impossible to reach an energetical effectivity.
-An innovative, different drilling technology is required.
+The conditions 7000 meter under the ground are for conventional drilling connected with such enormous costs that it would be impossible to reach an energetical effectivity.
+Here is an innovative, different drilling technology required.
 Currently it seems that only by using of Litho-Jet technology it is possible to fulfill the demanded economical conditions.